daminetreg/inglued/README.md

 [We only support header only dependencies](doc/rationale/WHY_HEADER_ONLY.md), to add one do the following :

   1. Add it as git subtree : `git subtree add --prefix examples/simple/include/somelib/inclusive/boost-preprocessor git@github.com:boostorg/preprocessor.git boost-1.62.0 --squash`
-  2. Copy/paste the header `inclusive.hpp`
-  3. Add a `deps.hpp` to list your dependencies :
+  2. Copy/paste the header `inclusive.hpp` & add a `deps.hpp` to list your dependencies :

       ```cpp
       #ifndef SOMELIB_INCLUSIVE_HPP
       #define SOMELIB_INCLUSIVE_HPP
         #define INCLUSIVE_boost_preprocessor inclusive/boost-preprocessor/include
       #endif
       ```

   3. In your code use the dependency as follows:

       ```cpp
       #include <inclusive>
       #include INCLUSIVE(boost_preprocessor,boost/preprocessor/stringize.hpp)